AartiShetti/Amazon-Prime-Data-Analyis/README.md

 ![image](https://github.com/user-attachments/assets/405cd045-e540-4f5c-8c12-089cc8139496)

 My project involves exploratory data analysis (EDA) on an Amazon Prime dataset.
-**The goal was to**:

 Clean and analyze the dataset using Python (Pandas, Matplotlib).
 Visualize trends using both Python and Power BI for impactful storytelling.
 Gain insights into content distribution, ratings, genres, and more.